The weirdness of type coercions in JavaScript explained

 How the loose equality works

-Loose comparison can be split into 2 main cases, one is where the typeofs of the both operands match, the other is where they don't.
+Loose comparisons can be divided into 2 main cases, one is where the typeofs of the both operands match, the other is where they don't.

 Where typeof is the same for both operands